f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-After the image is uploaded you need to wait until it shows **Replicated** status before deploying a tenant.
+After the image is uploaded you need to wait until it shows **Verified** status before deploying a tenant.

 Creating a Tenant via GUI
 =========================